maxbarnas/sigkill.dk/writings/semicolons.md

 C-derived languages, but their pedigree is even older than that.
 ALGOL used them as statement separators, as do most of its descendants.
-In fact, the 70s bore witness to quite a battle between proponents of semicolon-as-separators against those who believed in semicolons-as-terminators.
+In fact, the 70s bore witness to quite a battle between proponents of semicolons-as-separators against those who believed in semicolons-as-terminators.
 OCaml, which comes from an entirely different branch of language evolution, even considers the double-semicolon (`;;`) to be a distinct token, although [it only has